HamzaZo/helm-unit/README.md

 ## Features
 + Validate & render chart locally without creating anything on your cluster.
 + Write unit test scenario in YAML file.
-+ Run all unit-test files defined in `unit-test` directory.
++ Run all unit-test files defined in directory.

 ## Roadmap
 + create a pre-check which evaluate all preconisations of k8s